Olical/Heir/README.md

 This is a small script that adds the ability to inherit other functions prototype objects into your own.
 It makes prototypical inheritance easy and robust.

+Due to there not being any documentation yet, you may want to read my JSDoc comments in the source.
+They will tell you everything you need to know.
+Here is a quick example to get you going anyway.

+    // Create the base class
+    var Base = function(){};

+    // Add a method
+    Base.prototype.foo = function() {
+        retrun '!foo!';
+    };

+    // Create a sub class which inherits from base var Sub = function(){}.inherit(Base);

+    // Create an instance of Sub and call it's method var s = new Sub();
+    s.foo(); // Returns "!foo!"

 ## Cloning

 You can clone the repository with your generic clone commands as a standalone repository or submodule.